-Option Description Description Port n For AHCI Mode or RAID m Sets the drive type of the selected device.
-For AHCI Mode or RAID modes, BIOS support is always enabled.
+Option Description Port n Sets the drive type of the selected device.
+For AHCI Mode or RAID modes , BIOS support is always enabled.
 Table 8.
-Port n Table 8.
-Port n Options Descriptions Model Specifies the drive model of the selected device.
+Port n Options Descri Descriptions Model Specifies the drive model of the selected device.
 Drive Type Specifies the type of drive attached to the SATA port.
 Capacity Specifies the total capacity of the drive.
-This field is undefined for removable media devices such as optical drives.
+This field is undefined for removable media devices such as optical drives. media devices such as optical drives.